Keyboard controlled VS Code with Vim and Tmux

 I personally map it to s (forwards) and S (backwards) in normal mode followed by the start of a letter.

-Outside of VSCode
+Outside of VS Code

-I use keyboard hotkeys to switch between Chrome and VSCode with one shortcut.
+I use keyboard hotkeys to switch between Chrome and VS Code with one shortcut.
 I find this even better than using multiple monitors and moving my eyes, also less straining on my neck if the monitor distance is suboptimal, more scalable and portable.